 Flexibility and mobility is one of the key features any soldier needs in the line of duty in order for them to do their job to the best of their abilities.
 These animals that have scales, traditionally have a very strong natural body armor, combined with great mobility and agility.
 These scales can provide excellent camouflage, as well as great strength and versatility.

-Thanks to the studies at MIT, are creating 3D prototype materials that are the ideal combination of protection and flexibility to give the soldier the best all around armor they could possibly need.
+Thanks to the studies at MIT, they are creating 3D prototype materials that are the ideal combination of protection and flexibility to give the soldier the best all around armor they could possibly need.
 Unfortunately, this type of body armor is still early in it’s research and development, and has yet to do some important things they will be looking for, such as the ability to stop a bullet.

 For the future of the military, body armor is a topic of conversation that will continue to be at the top of the queue.
-With continued innovation and and technological advancement, we should definitely see more and more of these unique selections available for the military to better protect them.
+With continued innovation and technological advancement, we should definitely see more and more of these unique selections available for the military to better protect them.